Good luck Job Offer Rejected: Did your recognized good luck go untapped?

 The only experience I had with airplanes was jumping out of them!
 Oh, and riding in them as a Civil Air Patrol cadet who operated radios back before I went into the Army.

-I just knew I had no real chance and not one iota of experience like they wanted.
+I just knew I had no real chance.
+Not one iota of experience like they wanted for that Air Traffic Controller job.

-I was discharged from the Army and went to Chicago to look for a job.
+I was discharged from the Army a few weeks later and drove to Chicago to look for a job.
 Looking hard and long no job was to be found.

 I applied for an electronics related job with Western Electric and wasted a week of interviews only to be turned down as being overqualified.

-Did I get jinxed somehow by the silly idea of applying for that FAA job?
-Maybe I just should have said no thanks to considering that ATC job.
+Did I get jinxed somehow by the silly idea of applying for that Air Traffic Controller job?
+Maybe I just should have said no thanks to considering that Air Traffic Controller position.

 My first job as a 17 – 18 year-old had been part-time with the Post Office.
 That certainly wouldn’t qualify me for much.